 The Leslie D Gale Award was instituted in 1994, as a tribute to the late Mr Gale, who was the last Chairman of Dursley Parish Council and the first Mayor of Dursley, and who served the community in so many ways.
 The Leslie D Gale Award not only recognises longevity of service to the community but also impact.
 Dursley Town Council is very aware that young people also contribute to the community, and that their work should be recognised.
 Nominations do not have to be for individuals; in past years groups have also been successfully nominated.

-This year's award winners were announced at the Town's Annual Assembly on the 24th May 2016.
+This year's award winners were announced at the Town's Annual Assembly on the 23rd May 2017.
 They are:

 Cllr Mandy Woodward - Mandy has given unstinting support to her fellow traders over the years that she traded in town.
 She remained a source of information, advice, inspiration and common sense whilst keeping a sense of humour.

 She also was brilliant at keeping an eye out for many of the more vulnerable customers of the town.
 She was always the one who noticed if someone hadn't been seen.
 She helped so many people sign posting them to local services and support or helping to arrange support for them.

 She has looked after the Town Hall and dealt with the issues that open bookings invariably brings.